skoopsy/skoopsy.github.io/_posts/2025-03-18-STM32-1-getting-started.markdown

 - [STM Base Project](https://stm32-base.org/): They have a nice [Introduction to STM32](https://stm32-base.org/guides/getting-started) page with some introduction on the STM32 chip series, IDEs, and platforms you can use.
 It is not comprehensive, but I found it a useful start.
 They also have some getting started guides which I found useful - Tried a blinky example from them using VSCode, PlatformIO and a hardware abstration layer library for the board.
 The most difficult bug I encountered was a faulty USB cable, that tiny 10cm imposter cable stole a good 1 hour of my life.
 So if it builds but doesn't upload, try another cable.

 - [ST Microelectronics Wiki](https://wiki.st.com/stm32mcu/index.php?title=STM32StepByStep:Getting_started_with_STM32_:_STM32_step_by_step&oldid=10323):  I guess this is the official starting area for learning STM32, from the manufacturer resources themselves.

+# Languages

+So embedded is typically C right?
+Well C++ seems to be growing which makes sense because you can compile C with a C++ compiler and memory is getting bigger on chips these days.
+There is also the 'new' kid on the block - Rust.
+I'm going to stick with C... for now, but Rust is very interesting and potentially the future, although the advice right seems to be that the Libraries for Rust are not quite there yet, so if you are keen with data sheets and building things from scratch maybe that's the way to go.
+Some people talk about micro Python and Java but I think I just threw up a bit in my mouth so need to go wash that out.

+Here's a list of embedded languages from [geekstogeeks](https://www.geeksforgeeks.org/embedded-systems-programming-languages/) from people who are probably much more worth listening to than me.

 # The fuzzy line between Bare Metal and Real Time Operating Systems (RTOS)